-SACI is extending the classroom into world-renowned museums with new collaborative initiatives in art and design.
+SACI is extending the classroom into world-renowned museums, institutions, and industries in Italy with new collaborative initiatives in art and design.

 Known around the world as the heart of the Renaissance, Florence, Italy, is a mix of old and new, traditional and contemporary.
 Florence’s layered, rich history embodies a moment that defined art as we know it, and its multicultural contemporary culture continues to inspire international artists, writers, and thinkers today.